-Request: Purchase new Temple/Greenville police co-op cruiser to replace the 2013 Ford Interceptor.
+Request: Purchase new Temple/Greenville police co-op cruiser to replace the 2015 Ford Explorer.

-Projected cost: \$14,820. - Temple's portion (39%) for replacement vehicle.
+Projected cost: \$16,600 (Temple's portion (40%) for replacement vehicle).

 CIP Plan: The general replacement schedule is to replace a cruiser every three years, rotating the oldest vehicle into detail work.
 The result is that a cruiser should have a 10- to 11-year serviceable life for the department.
 The CIP Committee recommends this replacement plan.
 In 2018, the Police Department replaced the 2010 Ford Explorer with a Toyota Tundra pickup truck; Temple's portion of the \$52,000 cost was \$15,582 (\$15,600 was approved at Town Meeting).
-The Ford Interceptor replaced in 2021 was relegated to duty as a detail vehicle.
-The 2015 Ford Explorer is scheduled for replacement in 2023 and the CIP plan includes \$15,912 for Temple's portion of this planned purchase.
+The 2015 Ford Explorer is scheduled for replacement in 2024 and the CIP plan includes \$16,600 for Temple's portion of this planned purchase.